melvin2016/REQCLIER/Readme.md

 ![screenshot_2](/screenshots/personal_site_full_html_response.png)

 ## Run the CLI
 To run the CLI app, you can use the `make all` command.
-This will build the CLI and execute it in the console.
+This will build the CLI and execute with default parameters in the console.

 - To build the CLI: `make build` ( After building the go app the executable can be found in `bin/main`.
 - To Run the CLI: `./bin/main` (See **Usages** Section to override defaults)